ThePrairieBanana/pTGC-UFO-Agent-Kit/context/pTGC.md

 - When price goes down, holders earn value in more tokens
 - IPFS built into goptgc.com — users can run dApp locally
 - Designed to live forever on PulseChain
+- pTGC has historically more than 10x'd against PLS many times — currently up 601x since November 2023.
 - Smart contract fully audited by SolidProof
 - Operating flawlessly since Oct 11th 2023
+- Over 44,000,000,000 tokens permanently removed from supply since launch
+- Tokens in the dead address are t
 - See token distribution on goptgc.com and ptgc-ufo.com
 - No founder wallet, no pre-allocations — fully transparent and on-chain
 - Contract is verified on the explorer and immutable/renounced